-Some degree of inflammation is necessary if you hope to get anything tangible out of a workout regimen – hypertrophy, increased stamina, increased strength, improved work capacity – because your body gets stronger via the inflammatory response to the stress and by rebuilding and refortifying its tissues to deal with future demands.
-An effective training session is basically an acute stressor that initiates a transitory, temporary, but powerful inflammatory response.
-An effective training regimen is composed, then, of lots of those acutely stressful training sessions interspersed with plenty of recovery time against a backdrop of lots of slow moving and good nutrition.
+Some degree of inflammation is necessary if you hope to get anything tangible out of a workout regimen—hypertrophy, increased stamina, increased strength, improved work capacity—because your body gets stronger via the inflammatory response to the stress and by rebuilding and refortifying its tissues to deal with future demands.
+An effective training session is basically an acute stressor that initiates a transitory, temporary, but powerful inflammatory response that you then recover from.
+An effective training regimen is composed of lots of those acutely stressful training sessions interspersed with plenty of recovery time against a backdrop of lots of slow moving and good nutrition.
 You can’t escape that.

 Track your training.
 Plotted on a graph, the inflammatory responses to your training should resemble a series of peaks, dips, and valleys.
 If you don’t let your last exercise-induced inflammatory spike recede before exercising again, you’ll only heap more on the pile.
 If you keep stringing together spikes in inflammation without recovering from the previous one, they start to overlap and that starts to look a lot like chronic inflammation.
 That gives you a plateau, a mesa of inflammation.
 Avoid the mesa.